-This home is in a prestigious, heritage listed neighbourhood, requiring careful design considerations regarding the integration of sleek modern looking electronics, and merging this with a property that was built in the early 20th century.
+This home is in a prestigious, heritage listed neighbourhood,which required careful design considerations regarding the integration of sleek modern looking electronics, and merging this with a property that was built in the early 20th century.
 Another design consideration was a large addition to the home that is modern in style.
-It was important for the designers and client, that our installation be as minimal as possible, so as not to detract from clean lines and heritage features.
-But the client also wanted all the features and functionality of a fully integrated home to still be present.
+It was important for the designers and the home owner, that our installation be as minimal as possible, so as not to detract from clean lines and heritage features.
+But the home owner also wanted all the features and functionality of a fully integrated home to still be present.

 Liquid Automation provided whole home installation of Audio Visual, Lighting Control, Security & Access Control, Surveillance System and Network.

 There are 9 zones of audio and 5 zones of video throughout the main areas in the house.
 The brief for clean lines and unobstructed wall spaces created a design challenge for integrating and achieving a great sounding audio system.
 We overcame this by installing hidden in-wall speakers throughout the property.
 As a result, we were able to install a full range, whole home audio system, while maintaining the clean look the client and designers required.

 This property also has large outdoor landscaped entertaining areas.
 Due to the strict requirements of the council planners on the exterior look of the heritage property, combined with the home owner’s requirements to fill the outdoor areas with audio, we used a buried in-ground sub-woofer and in-ground telescopic spike speakers set into the planting.
 Therefore, we created an almost invisible sound stage that fills the outdoor entertaining area.